rohanyg/YouTube-Data-Analytics/README.md

 # YouTube-Data-Analytics
 Leveraged YouTube's Data API v3 to scrape data from 10 YouTube Channels using Python.
-The fetched data is stored in a MySQL Database.
+The fetched data is stored in a MySQL Database and performed exploratory data analysis using SQL.
 Developed a Power BI Dashboard to visualize data.
-Content Creator Analysis: Gain insights into a specific YouTube channel's performance, including video views, likes, and comments, to assess audience engagement and optimize content creation strategies.

 ## Table of Contents
 - [Project Overview](#project-overview)